 When it comes to physical intimacy and sexual contact, ASK FIRST!
 No Compromise In Defense of Consent!

 For more on consent, attend our consent workshop(s) or inquire with event organizers.

-For more information on how our
+For more information on how our communities deal with

 de-escalation/resolution workshop(s) or inquire with event organizers.

 means of conflict resolution and non-coercive processes of

 accountability.
 Decisions affecting the group will be made horizontally